Monster-V/Lan-Wi-fi-Adapter-Enabler-and-Disabler/README.md

 This program (bat) file help you enable or Disable your Lan&Wi-fi Adapter

 but, first you have to replace line no. 70
-Replace "Local Area Connection" name to yourr adapter name.
+Replace "Local Area Connection" name to your adapter name.

      Steps to do that First Control Panel -> Network and Sharing Center ->